Try Easter egg decorating with this sticker resist technique. Add in marker designs for extra fun and detail.

-- Food coloring or liquid watercolors + white vinegar (or just use a commercial Easter egg dye kit)
+- Food coloring or liquid watercolors + white vinegar (or you can use an Easter egg dye kit)

-Then we added drawings, scribbles, and designs with our Sharpie markers.
+Then you can add drawings, scribbles, and designs with Sharpie markers.

-This time we used liquid watercolors rather than food coloring to color the dye, although we made the dye baths the same way (3/4 cup hot water, 1 tablespoon white vinegar, plus as much color as we wanted).
+We’ve used liquid watercolors or food coloring to color the dye, with 3/4 cup hot water, 1 tablespoon white vinegar, plus as much color as you want.

-This was such fun!
-And I really like how they turned out.
-I think there is a lot of design potential with the sticker resist plus sharpie combination.
+This egg decorating activity was such fun!
+And we really like how they turned out.
+We think there is a lot of design potential with the sticker resist plus sharpie combination.